matthewkastor/atropa-server/README.md

-A simple http server for node with lazy module loading.
+A simple http server for node with autoindexing and lazy module loading.

 This is a rough draft, really rough.
 I believe I've got autoindexing working properly.
 I've also put in some redirection logic so that the current